irmen/Pyro5/docs/source/tipstricks.rst

 web page, you'll have to change the option to something like: ``r'Pyro\.|test\.'`` so that those objects are exposed.
 This regex is the same as used when listing objects from the name server, so you can use the ``nsc`` tool to check it (with the listmatching command).

-*Setting Hmac keys for use by the gateway:*

-The ``-k`` and/or ``-g`` command line options to set the optional Hmac keys are deprecated since Pyro 4.72 because setting a hmac key like this is a security issue.
-You should set these keys with the PYRO_HMAC_KEY and PYRO_HTTPGATEWAY_KEY environment variables instead, before starting the gateway.

 *Using the gateway:*